tc39/proposal-decorators/README.md

 ### What happened to coalescing getter/setter pairs?

-Given the initial decorator set of `@register`, `@wrap` and `@initialize`, nothing needs coalesced getter/setter pairs, and works just fine decorating individual class elements.
+Given the initial decorator set of `@register`, `@wrap`, `@initialize` and `@expose`, nothing needs coalesced getter/setter pairs, and works just fine decorating individual class elements.
 Coalescing could be exposed as part of the semantics of a future built-in decorator, invoked only when that decorator is used.
 The use cases that require coalescing are a bit unclear, but see [issue #256](https://github.com/tc39/proposal-decorators/issues/256) for further discussion.
 Removing getter/setter coalescing is a relatively large simplification of both the specification and implementations, so all else being equal, we're better off without it.

 ### Why is decorators taking so long?